The application consists of a number of sections and to help you make the most of your application here are some aspects to consider.

 - While experience in school is beneficial it is not a requirement, you can also focus on how other work/life experiences you have had links to teaching as well as the skills and qualities you have developed that will work well in the classroom

 - This section on the online form does not have spelling or grammar check – a simple mistake therefore is carried into your application.
 So use a programme like Word to write and check your statement then and copy and paste it onto your application.

 There is lots of very useful information and tips on how to write a good personal statement and what to include on the DfE website and also on the UCAS website– it is worth having a look at both of these before you start.

 - In line with safer recruitment any breaks in employment/education should also be detailed in this section, for example if you were unemployed or spent time travelling please include it here.

 - You will need to identify two referees.
 Please make sure they know in advance that you are going to use them as they will need to be alert to the request they will receive for their reference.
-Your application does not get sent to any training providers until both references have been COMPLETED AND RETURNED.

 - For safer recruitment purposes you should use professional emails for your referees (one that is clearly linked to a school or business) rather than personal ones (e.g. hotmail or gmail)

 - Please list all of your qualifications (not just the minimum needed to apply) as it is good to see the range of your academic achievements.